Matt Lauer Is Allegedly Worried Katie Couric’s New Tell-All Book Will Expose His Secrets, Per ‘Radar Online’

 “Privately, she’s saying Lauer got exactly what he deserved!
 So, yes, he should be worried about what she writes — very worried!”

-The woman at the center of the scandal, who was reportedly Merideth Vieira’s assistant, is also penning her own tell-all, as Page Six reported.
+The woman at the center of the scandal, who was reportedly Meredith Vieira’s assistant, is also penning her own tell-all, as Page Six reported.
 The unnamed woman, who has been keeping a low profile since the incident first made headlines, was at once nervous about telling her side of the story but has since decided to come clean.

 “This was not a fling; it was an affair.
-She went and complained and Matt was fired,” an insider shared, adding that Lauer denied the accusations at first, but later admitted to it after he was confronted by NBC News chairman, Andy Lack, at Lauer’s Upper Eastside apartment.
+She went and complained and Matt was fired,” an insider shared, adding that Lauer denied the accusations at first, but later admitted to it after he was confronted by NBC News chairman Andy Lack at Lauer’s Upper Eastside apartment.

 Since the scandal broke, Lauer has been keeping his private life under wraps while living in the Hamptons as he awaits the finalization of his divorce from his estranged wife, Annette Roque, whom he shares three children with.